haas-labs/ext-sentinel-py-sdk/docs/Components/Sentry/Index.md

 # Sentry Overview

-The Sentry is a main processing unit in Sentine SDK.
+The Sentry is a main processing unit in Sentinel SDK.
 It can operate with external worlds via input/output channels and databases.

 ![](sentry.drawio.svg)